basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 retrieved.

 It is important to note that the archival process does not attempt a *read/modify/write* cycle when writing a slice record.
-The `moss.access` bucket should have the `allow_mult=true` flag set, and so multiple Riak CS nodes writing the same slice record for the same user create siblings.
+The `cs.access` bucket should have the `allow_mult=true` flag set, and so multiple Riak CS nodes writing the same slice record for the same user create siblings.
 Riak CS attempts to check and set the `allow_mult` bucket